Artcell: Oniket Prantor (অনিকেত প্রান্তর) (2002–2006)

-2007–2019
+Conflict within the band and departure of Ershad (2007–2019)

 Artcell celebrated its 10th anniversary tour on 23 October 2009 with a live concert entitled "10 Years of Artcell Insanity" at the Winter Garden, Dhaka Sheraton Hotel.

-Artcell continue to regularly perform live shows and have also made many tours of Dhaka, Chittagong, Khulna, Rajshahi and Sylhet, with some tours in India and Sydney, Australia.

 In 2009 the band took part in the "International Coastal Cleanup 2009", a day-long beach clean-up movement, at the Cox's Bazar sea beach.

-In early 2010, the band travelled to Australia and performed at Belmore Sports Ground in Sydney on 3 January.
 The band was due to be one of the country's leading bands to perform at a concert against violence against women in the Banani Army Stadium, Dhaka, in December 2010.

 On 9 January 2012, Artcell announced the release of their third album and confirmed that it would be released by the end of the year.
 They posted on their Facebook page: "This is to inform all Artcell fans and friends who have been waiting for our 3rd album, wait just for a few more months and Hopefully you won't be disappointed.
 In addition, Artcell is also getting ready with some special releases...Music, videos and communication contents.
 So, look forward to a year full of activities.
 Thank you all again for your love and support.
 You guys are our true strength.
 Thank you".

 Artcell worked on their third album in 2013.

 They played in "Rocknation Overload" on 19 April 2014 after a break of around two years.